Vera Blue: Touring

 Vera Blue supported Conrad Sewell on his Australian tour September 2015.
 In April and May 2016 Vera Blue supported Matt Corby on his Telluric tour.
 In July 2016 Vera Blue supported Broods on their Australian tour.

 Vera Blue's own Australian headline Fingertips tour was completed in May 2016, with all 8 dates around the country sold out.

 Vera Blue's second headline tour commenced in August through to October 2016, hitting metropolitan and regional cities.

 Vera Blue supported Flume at the 2016 Splendour in the Grass Festival, performing his number one hit Never Be Like You.

 The 'Private' Tour was announced on 16 February 2017 and toured Australia in support of her released single, "Private".
 After the rising popularity of March 2018 single "Lady Powers", Vera Blue set off on her biggest Australian tour, titled 'Lady Powers' in March and June 2018.

+Vera Blue performed as the headliner at the RMIT Graduation ceremony in 2023 hosted at Marvel Stadium.

+She also appeared at the Big Chill Festival in Armidale, New South Wales, Australia, in May 2025.